p2eengineering/kalp-studio-documentation/docs/Getting-started/Kalp-studio-wallet/How-to-Navigate-To-kalp-studio-Wallet.md

 -   On the right side, there is a section titled "All Wallets" where you can see all the connected wallets along with their respective balances.

 3 .  **Transactions**:

 -   Below the wallet balance, you will find the "Transactions" section.
 -   This section lists all your transactions, including details such as Transaction ID, Amount/Fee, Time, Network, and Status.

--   You can filter the transactions by Network (e.g., Kalp Main Net, Ethereum Main Net) or by type (e.g., Main Net, Test Net).
+-   You can filter the transactions by Network or by type (e.g., Main Net, Test Net).

 4 .  **Network and Blockchain Tabs**: